Photo Source:

 ![]() |

 The Dariganga, a small people group of Mongolian origin, inhabit the southeastern regions of Mongolia.
 They are primarily located in the southern part of the Sühbaatar province, on a volcanic plateau near the Gobi Desert.
-The Dariganga belong to the eastern group of Mongols, which includes the Khalkha Mongols, the Buryat, and most of the Chinese Mongols.
+The Dariganga belong to the eastern group of Mongols, which includes the Khalka Mongols, the Buryat and most of the Chinese Mongols.

-The Dariganga language is closely related to Halh, and is often referred to as a Mongolian dialect.
-However, all Dariganga are also able to use Halh in conversation with other Mongols in North and Central Asia.
+The Dariganga language is closely related to Halh and is often referred to as a Mongolian dialect.
+However, all Dariganga are also able to use Halh in conversation with other Mongols.

 Due to the harshness of the climate in Mongolia, the Dariganga diet consists primarily of fat, meat (mainly mutton), milk, and dairy products.
-Large amounts of fat and mutton are eaten during the winter, and dairy products such as yogurt, cheese, and sour cream are eaten during the summer.
+They eat large amounts of fat and mutton during the winter, and dairy products such as yogurt, cheese and sour cream during the summer.
 Their favorite drink is airag or kumiss, which is fermented mare's milk.

 The Dariganga traditionally married while they were very young.
 The girls were usually 13 or 14, and the boys were only a few years older.
 Today, couples usually marry while they are in their early to mid-twenties, and then immediately begin having children.
 Urban Dariganga, especially those with a college education, tend to delay marriage until they reach their late twenties.
 Birth control is discouraged in Mongolia.
 Families with six or more children are given financial benefits.

-The Dariganga love music, folk dances, chess, and sporting events.
-Every July, the ancient Naadam festival is celebrated throughout Mongolia.
-Sporting events are held in horse racing, archery, and wrestling.
+The Dariganga love music, folk dances, chess and sporting events.
+Every July, all Mongolians celebrate the ancient Naadam festival.
+A big part of the celebration involves the three favorite sports in Mongolia: horse racing, archery and wrestling.

 The Dariganga were traditionally shamanists (believed in an unseen world of gods, demons, and spirits).
 The people depended on shamans (medicine men) to cure the sick by magic, communicate with the gods, and control events.